condorchou/mainspringror/README.md

-make sure you have bundler installed and run bundle install to install all the gems required if you don't have bundler, run gem install bundler
+make sure you have bundler installed and run bundle install to install all the gems required if you don't have bundler first run gem install bundler

-Now run:
-  rake db:migrate

-to create tables, super_user and sample client, with one sample client_admin
+to create tables, super_user and sample client, with one sample client_admin, run: rake db:migrate

 To start the rails server locally, run

   unicorn